cysouw/diathesis/text/c03_prepositions.md

 c.
 Ich schieße mit einer Kugel auf den Bären
 :::

-The verb *vergleichen* 'to compare' allows for the flipping of roles [@Next a,b].
+The verb *vergleichen* 'to compare' allows for the flipping of roles [@next a,b].
 This alternation is slightly different from the other verbs in this class as there is not location involved.

 :::ex
 a.
 Er vergleicht mich mit einem Affen.